You-Pick Apples

 Apple Picking

 Check back for apple updates!
-We offer apple picking during our fall season every day, 9am to 6:30pm (or sunset).
+We offer apple picking during our fall season every day, 9am to 6:30pm (or sunset), or 5:15pm September Saturdays and Sundays.

 Vala’s now has the largest apple orchard in Nebraska, with over 40 acres of apples, including 45 varieties throughout the fall season!